hyperledger/besu-docs/docs/HowTo/Interact/APIs/Authentication.md

 !!! critical

-    This website requires you to paste your private key to generate the JWT.
+    [JWT.io](https://jwt.io/) requires you to paste your private key to generate the JWT.

     For your safety, never disclose a production private key to anyone, even this site.

-    The safe way to generate you JWT is to do it locally on a secured computer, using any JWT compatible tool.
+    The safe way to generate you JWT is to do it locally on a secured computer, using a JWT compatible tool.

     ---------

     See for example our [Java code sample to generate JWT using Vertx](https://github.com/NicolasMassart/java-jwt-sample-generation/).

-    IMPORTANT: ^^ is to be moved to Consensys repos if you think it's fine.
+    TODO: ^^ is to be moved to Consensys repos if you think it's fine.
 Or add the zip archive to the doc.
 But I would prefer a repos.
     ----------

 ### 3. Enable authentication